SVMoniss/cs_project/README.txt

 •	Install Python and Flask on your local machine.
 Python 3.13.0 - Oct.
 7, 2024
 Note that Python 3.13.0 cannot be used on Windows 7 or earlier.
-2. Download Windows installer (64-bit)
+2. Download Windows installer (64-bit) & Ensure to install SQLlite
+•	Use SQLite for your database; it comes pre-installed with Python.
+3. Develop Your Application:
 •	pip install Flask
 •	pip install requests
 •	pip install random
-•	Use SQLite for your database; it comes pre-installed with Python.
-3. Develop Your Application:
 •	Create your Flask app with routes to serve HTML pages and handle user input.
 •	Use SQLite to store user and user scores.
 •	Implement the game logic in Python.
-4. Ensure to install SQLlite
-5. Create question_bank.db,
+4. Create question_bank.db,
 cd scripts/data/
 python load_question.py
 5. Ensure question_bank.db is created